- Entertainment and Media»

 Sadly, none of the four founding members of the Ramones had much time to enjoy their well-deserved retirement.
 Joey Ramone passed away due to complications from lymphoma in April of 2001.
 The remaining Ramones were inducted into the Rock N Roll Hall of Fame in March of 2002 (during which Johnny ruffled some feathers by not even mentioning Joey in his acceptance speech), which finally provided them with some long-overdue acceptance and acknowledgement of their influence from the mainstream.
 Dee Dee died of a heroin overdose in June of '02 - mere months after the Hall of Fame ceremony - and Johnny Ramone succumbed to prostate cancer in 2004.
 Finally, original drummer Tommy Erdelyi lost a battle with bile duct cancer in July of 2014.
 Who'da thunk that one day there'd be more surviving Beatles than surviving original Ramones?

 Joey's long awaited debut solo album, Don't Worry About Me, was released posthumously in 2002 by Sanctuary Records, followed by 2012's ...Ya Know?
-Long time drummer Marky Ramone (aka Marc Bell) remains active with a solo band (Marky Ramone and the Intruders) and hosting gigs on satellite radio.
+Long time drummer Marky Ramone (aka Marc Bell) remains active with a solo band (Marky Ramone and the Intruders) and a DJ gig on satellite radio.
 Former members Richie and C.J.
 Ramone also continue to tour as solo artists.
 C.J.'s most recent solo release, Last Chance to Dance, was released on the Fat Wreck Chords label in 2014, the same year that Richie released his debut, Entitled.

 Numerous books and films have been released about the band since their breakup; of these, I most highly recommend the book I Slept With Joey Ramone by Mickey Leigh (Joey's brother) and the movie End of the Century: The Story of the Ramones, a fascinating, occasionally heartbreaking warts-and-all documentary that shows the good, the bad, and the ugly of the Ramones experience.
-Marky Ramone will add to the list when he releases a new book entitled Punk Rock Blitzkrieg: My Life as a Ramone in early 2015
+Marky Ramone's Punk Rock Blitzkrieg: My Life as a Ramone was published in early 2015

 "I Wanna Be Sedated"